arpie42/spinner/Readme.md

  - X is left-right (when viewing the screen along the Z axis and holding the device horizontally)
  - Y is up-down (ditto)

-Please send feedback either via email, or on the monkey2 forums.
+Please send feedback either via email, or on the monkey2 forums (http://monkeycoder.co.nz/forums/topic/request-for-testing-accelerometer/ ).

 Any requests or suggestions for improvements or alterations also very welcome!